July 22, 2020

 Masking and facial massage go hand in hand for those weekly self-care rituals.
 It's taken almost two years to complete the formulation of our new Bespoke Hibiscus + Rose Beauty Mask and I am confident you'll love the results with this experience.

-I use our bespoke HIBISCUS + ROSE BEAUTY MASK 2-3 times per week, use that time to add a simple 1-2 minute facial massage.
+I use our Bespoke Transforming BEAUTY MASK 2-3 times per week, use that time to add a simple 1-2 minute facial massage.